 Corn chowder is another side dish that you want to make all summer long!
 Although it is a modern dish, it has gained massive popularity in recent years, followed by many innovative variations.

 When the searing heat is gone and the breezy wind kicks in, this chowder is an ideal choice to serve your family.
 Potatoes are simmered with chicken broth, then go in the milk, corn kernels, and ham.
 The decadently warm dish is ready as the mixture thickens.

 It’s not an authentic luau if this side dish is not on the table.
 I’m talking about furikake Chex mix, a lip-smacking treat that combines various ingredients to achieve that crunchy goodness filled with summer vibes.
 It’s sweet; it’s savory; it’s everything!

 What is furikake anyway?
-It’s a dry Japanese condiment sprinkled on food, imparting its umami taste to the final result.
+It’s a dry Japanese condiment sprinkled on food, especially on veggie dishes in Japanese, to impart an umami taste.
 Other conventional Chex mix elements like Chex, Honeycomb cereals, and pretzels are still there, waiting to be drenched in maple syrup.

 This furikake party mix is a real deal – easiest recipe ever!

 17. Ahi Poke Bowl